Administration

 Ms. Comedy-Holmes received a degree in Agriculture Development from Texas A&M University and a master's degree in Speech Communication from West Texas A&M. She, and her husband, Staten, are the proud parents of two daughters.

-Northwest Vista College welcomes Dr. Robert Ayala, a new dean for Academic Success.
+Dr. Robert Ayala is one of the Deans for Academic Success at Northwest Vista College.
 Since 2012, he served as the division chair of Arts and Sciences at Southwest Texas Junior College in Uvalde, Texas.

 Dr. Ayala has over 15 years of experience in leadership, strategic planning, curriculum design, program design, and vision setting in both academic and student affairs divisions.
 Throughout his career at SWTJC, he secured over $14 million in federal grants funding various research and institutional initiatives.